Encanto as a Plural Allegory

 This section contains myriad spoilers.

 - A vital part of the storyline is that the crew of this system have been cornered into rigid expectations and roles and not allowed to fully self-express.
-This happens in many plural systems, where folks' names or roles encompass expectations or they're framed as being one-dimensional and not allowed to grow, change, develop, or express themselves outside these tight expectations.
-A great example is labeling headmates as EPs (emotional parts) when they have the potential to be dynamic individuals with much more than just a locked in constricted emotional range and a trauma-related purpose.
+This happens in many plural systems, where folks' names or roles convey rigid expectations or they're framed as being one-dimensional and not allowed to grow, change, develop, or express themselves outside these tight expectations.
+So Louisa "is strong" and when she feels weak, she hides it, becomes shamed and feels insecure; her very identity as "The Strong One" is threatened.
+Isabella is "beautiful" and "perfect" and so associated with flowers that she hasn't explored the full range of her powers/talents.
+And Abuela expects Pepa (who is herself rather temperamental) to always be cheerful, otherwise she brings stormclouds: so she's internally & externally policed around her mood.
+A great example for this type of constriction in plurality is labeling headmates as EPs (emotional parts) when they have the potential to be dynamic individuals with much more than just a locked in constricted emotional range and a trauma-related purpose.
 When the Encanto crew starts to explore interests outside of their gifts, or alternate ways to utilize their gifts, they start to blossom and become happier towards the end of the movie.

 - Dolores actually was able to keep a secret: she knew Bruno was in the background and could hear him, etc. She hinted it to Mirabel when she said the "rats" were talking in the walls.